Skip to main content

 Traditional CDP Architecture Diagram

 These platforms provide out-of-the-box event-tracking capabilities to collect behavioral data from your web and mobile apps and automatically forward those behavioral events to downstream operational tools.
-Within the platform itself, many CDP vendors also provide other core capabilities around identity resolution, audience management, and Data Activation.
+Within the platform itself, many enterprise CDP vendors also provide other core capabilities around identity resolution, audience management, and Data Activation.
 All of these features come tightly integrated into the platform, which means you’re at the mercy of the vendor when it comes to things like data structure, storage, identity resolution methods, and more.
 The most common example of a traditional CDP is Segment.

 What is a Composable CDP?